 - Increase volume

 - Provide stability

-15k$ net profit as % of sale in a year
+15k$ net profit as % of the sale in a year

 10k$ net profit as % of investment in a year.

 - Specific: It is entirely job-related.
-In the above example, “sales” and “investment” is related to the job.
+In the above example, “sales” and “investment” are related to the job.

 - Measurable: Objectives are always defined in measurable terms.
 We can measure the above objectives using a target of 10k$ and 15k$ profit.

 - Attainable: Objectives should be attainable within the provided environment and resources.
-Organizations need to analyse what is required to achieve defined objectives and need to need to make sure it continuously.
+Organizations need to analyze what is required to achieve defined objectives and need to need to make sure it continuously.